-Artist: Carl August Ehrensvärd (Swedish, 17451800)
+Artist: Carl August Ehrensvärd (Swedish, 1745–1800)

-Medium: Pen and brown ink, gray wash, heightened with white, on gray paper.
+Medium: Pen and brown ink, brush and gray wash, white gouache, on gray paper.

 Credit Line: Gift of Jean-Luc Baroni and Colnaghi, in honor of Jacob Bean, 1992

 This image of an artist carving a work that dwarfs him while a trumpeter plays is one of numerous autobiographical drawings the Swedish sculptor Ehrensvärd made throughout his career that reveal both the convivial and the melancholy sides of his personality.
 While it encapsulates the Piranesi-esque idea of modern man overwhelmed by the magnitude of the monuments of antiquity, Ehrensvärd's drawing is less histrionic in tone.